chantelwetzel-noaa/wcgfishSAP/www/README.md

 This is an inline equation: $y = mx + b$, and this is an equation on a new line: $$y = mx + b$$

 4. **gt Tables**: Use an R code block to include tables.
 Ensure that the `gt` library is installed in the code block before rendering and saving the file.
 For more information about `gt` and its functions, click [here](https://gt.rstudio.com/).
+If coloring the cells of the table, use the `viridis` palette.

 Before running the Shiny app, knit the edited Rmd file to HTML.
 Changes made should then be visible on the app.